Diseconomies of Scale - Explained

 Overcrowding of employees or an alarming increase in a companys workforce is often the major cause of diseconomies of scale.
 When employees are too many and are difficult to manage, it creates problems for a company.
 For instance, communication will be more cumbersome when there are too many employees and too many resources (machines, equipment, and raw materials) in a company.
 Diseconomies of scale are realized after a company it reached its economies of scale limit.
 As the company increases in size, there is also an increase in the costs per unit of items produced.

-Reference for Diseconomies of Scale
+Academic Research on Diseconomies of Scale